 In addition to RoHS Directive for Europe, many other countries are making progress toward introduction of their own versions.

-In the US, California's Electronics Waste Recycling act of 2003 (SB 20, Chapter 526) will use the RoHS Directive as its guide and scheduled to take effect January 1, 2007.
-Besides California, more than other 20 states are also creating various laws restricting the use of hazardous substances.
+In the US, California's Electronics Waste Recycling act of 2003 (SB 20, Chapter 526) used the RoHS Directive as its guide and entered into force on January 1, 2007.
+Besides California, at least six others states, including New York, Minnesota, and New Jersey have adopted RoHS requirements.

-China's Ministry of Information Industry, near the time of the 2006 RoHS deadline, will release the "China RoHS" -The Administration on the Control of Pollution Caused by Electronic Information Products.
-It is currently scheduled to take effect on January 1st, 2007 and may contain more stringent requirements that the current RoHS directive.
+China's Ministry of Information Industry, near the time of the 2006 RoHS deadline, has released the "China RoHS" -The Administration on the Control of Pollution Caused by Electronic Information Products.

 Japanese companies have created a non-governmental group (i.e., Japan Green Procurement Survey Standardization Initiative-JPSSI) to standardize Japanese Green Procurement that is also considered to contain more stringent mandates than the RoHS directive.
 Further, many Japanese manufacturers are changing to lead-free technology as a result of recycling laws.
 'Sony Green' is becoming an Industry Understanding.